cjlapao/go-template/HOW_TO.md

 * Update dockerfile to change the name of the project
 * Update the .github/workflows to the new package name
 * Update your docker secret in the github if you want to build dockers
+* Add necessary elevated secrets for docker login and version bumping if branch is protected